DevMohi/Bike-store/README.md

 }
 ```

-- In order to update a product, you need a specific id (here the id given is a demo) , same as the above example.
+- In order to update a product, you need a specific id (here the id given is a demo) , you can use the json data above to update the bike information.

 - Hit this link